junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 1299
-congress: 111th CONGRESS
+congress: One Hundred Eleventh Congress of the United States of America
-session: 1st Session
+session: At the Second Session
-chamber: In the House of Representatives, U. S.,
+chamber:
 ---

 # H.R.
 1299

-That the House agree to the amendment of the Senate to the bill (H.R.
-1299) entitled “An Act to make technical corrections to the laws affecting certain administrative authorities of the United States Capitol Police, and for other purposes.”, with the following
+> To make technical corrections to the laws affecting certain administrative authorities of the United States Capitol Police, and for other purposes.

-*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
 Short Title